2018 Award Recipients

 The Indomitable Spirit is not only a leader in our community, but a force to drive change and motivates others.
 He or she has true determination, conviction and dedication to their community.
 They demonstrate what it really means to invest “yourself” in a cause.
 This individual’s passion is evident in their work, and the heart they put into each project.

-Loran is passionate about education, and has been instrumental in not only educating herself, but allowing others that may have otherwise fallen through the cracks, succeed!
+Loran is passionate about education and has been instrumental in not only educating herself, but enabling others that may have otherwise fallen through the cracks, succeed!
 A medical student at Dalhousie University, Loran is a true go-getter, and inspiration.
-She has given community youth the opportunity to learn through a not for profit tutoring organization solely focused on underprivileged school children.
-Launched in 2013 by Loran and co- founder Chloe Zinck, SHINE (Supporting, Helping and Inspiring through Non-profit Education) commenced tutoring at the Halifax North Memorial Library to about 15 children.
-In 2017 the program has grown to 55 students from grade primary to grade 12 and is now supported by 50 volunteers.
+She has given community youth the opportunity to learn through a not-for-profit tutoring organization that is focused on supporting its participants in their success in and out of the classroom.
+Launched in 2013 by Loran and co- founder Chloe Zinck, SHINE began with 10 school-aged children receiving tutoring from 6 volunteers.
+By June of 2017, the program had grown to almost 70 students, grade primary to grade 12, supported by over 50 volunteers.

-In 2012 Loran was tutoring a number of high school students independently in math and science.
+From 2006 – 2012, Loran regularly tutored numerous junior high and high school students within the North End community, focusing on their needs in math and science.
 During this tutoring period, Loran recognized that a greater need existed in the community of North End Halifax.
 From this she began providing additional tutoring to a broader audience.
-Loran’s role as current Program Director, sees her organizing the program which includes coordinating the efforts of a program coordinator, various supporters, sponsors and tutors as well as providing free tuition for the students.
+Loran’s current role as Program Director, sees her organizing the program which includes coordinating the efforts of a program coordinator, various supporters, sponsors and tutors as well as providing free tuition for the students.
 Loran also communicates with parents, library staff and community leaders to promote the program.

-Friends say that "Although we all have 24 hours in a day, no one, crams more into those 24 hours that Loran, and the fact that she does so willingly as a volunteer is an inspiration to us all."
-Through her efforts Loran has made significant impact on the lives of underprivileged youth in Halifax.
-Her drive and energy have resulted in these children and youth gaining confidence and improving their grades so they are able to pursue post secondary level education.
+Friends say that “Although we all have 24 hours in a day, no one crams more into 24 hours than Loran, and the fact that she does so willingly as a volunteer is an inspiration to us all.”
+Through her efforts Loran has made a significant impact on the lives of her students.
+Her drive and energy has resulted in these children and youth gaining confidence and improving their grades so they are able to pursue post-secondary education.

 Stephanie Glendenning - Halifax Regional Police